 For this example, you can see the action for the Games category is set to Drop.

 The Games category blocks all online games, not just Facebook games.
-This is what we want for this use case.
+This is what we want for this configuration example.

 Monitor Blocked Applications